aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/cells/get-cells-properties/get-first-cell-from-excel-worksheet/_index.md

 type: docs
 url: /get-first-cell-from-excel-worksheet/
 weight: 20
-kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, JSON, Markdown, Get First Cell from Excel Worksheet
+keywords: "Aspose.Cells Cloud, Excel, REST API, Get First Cell, Worksheet, API"
+description: "Retrieves the first cell (A1) from a worksheet in an Excel file using the Aspose.Cells Cloud REST API."
 ---

-This REST API indicates shows get a `firstcell` in an Excel file when the `cellOrMethodName` parameter is `firstcell`.
+This REST API shows how to retrieve the **first cell** in an Excel file when the `cellOrMethodName` parameter is set to `firstcell`.

 - **cURL Example**